bisunajaime/corona_tracker/README.md

 # coronatracker

 Basic Flutter Application for tracking corona virus, data is fetched/scraped from the website https://www.worldometers.info/coronavirus/ using Dart's http and html libraries.
+WARNING: Spaghetti Code

 ***